- Location Southwark, London, United Kingdom

 These upgrades will also allow the Velodrome to function in parallel with the main London 2012 Velodrome as it provides excellent novice experience before moving onto the steeper 250 m banking of indoor venues.

 The centrepiece of the scheme will be a new pavilion to replace the existing derelict structure.
 It will include changing facilities and coaches room as well as covered outdoor seating and a new meeting/club room featuring views over the track.
 The original cast iron columns from the 1890's are incorporated into the design.

 Work to resurface and add lighting to the 450 m track and was completed in 2011 and Planning permission for the pavilion was granted by Southwark in June 2015.
-Constuction now under way and is expected to be complete at the end of November, with associated external works finishing in early 2017.
+Constuction now under way and is expected to be complete later this year.